bdbarnett/mpdisplay/README.md

 To test it out after compiling mpdisplay into your Micropython or lv_micropython and uploading your firmware you will need 4 files.
 Download backlight.py, your board config file, your graphics driver and mpdisplay_simpletest.py from this page.
 Save your board config file as `display_config.py~.
 If you can't find a driver or board config for your board, use the examples in the examples folder to create your own.
 As mentioned, SPI and Intel 8080 buses are supported on ESP32 targets.

 For an easy way to use these drivers with LVGL be sure to test with mpdisplay_simpletest.py first.
-Then see the example display_driver.py at https://github.com/bdbarnett/lvmp_devices
+Then see the example display_driver.py that uses lvmp_devices.py at https://github.com/bdbarnett/lvmp_devices